2026 Doctoral Hooding Ceremony | May 18 | 2:30 p.m.

 RSVP process

-All students who have completed or are nearing completion of their Doctoral degree requirements will receive invitations to RSVP directly from Marching Order around the first week of March.
-Each graduate will be required to RSVP to attend the ceremony and must RSVP by Wednesday, April 17.
+All students who have completed or are nearing completion of their doctoral degree requirements will receive an invitation to RSVP directly from Tassel the first week of March 2026.
+Each graduate will be required to RSVP via Tassel to attend the ceremony and must RSVP by Wednesday, April 15.

 Please note that an invitation to RSVP does not guarantee eligibility to participate or indicate confirmed degree completion.
 Please consult with your academic program if you have any questions about your conferral timeline and requirements.